gitanshchadha/datalake_ml/README.md

    8. Choose Amazon S3 as the Destination.
 For S3 bucket, choose the bucket that was created for you Lab 1.
 The bucket name should be an account ending with reinvent2018.
    9. Keep default settings by clicking next on the following 2 pages and choose **Create delivery stream**

-##  3. Create Lambda function to load data into stream
+##  3. Create AWS Lambda function to load data into stream

 1. Sign into the AWS management console.
 2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region (e.g., N. Virginia).